-Falsehood of documents provided by the student in whole or in part in the recruitment and admission process, will, likewise generate the denial of access to the program and termination from the program.
-Denial of access to or termination from the program will implicitly generate the denial of the program degree.
+Fraud or forfeiting of documents provided by the student in whole or in part in the recruitment and admission process, will, likewise generate the denial of access to the program and termination from the program.

+Denial of access to or termination from the program will implicitly mean denial from obtaining the diploma.

+Ref.
+ISD- Volume 7 | No. 4 | 2018-2019

+Continuous Improvement

-Continuous Improvement The Business School will be open to any sort of suggestion that the student could make in order to upgrade the content and operations of the Master program in which he/she participates or has participated previously.
-To protect the information and to oversee the possible hurricane situation in Florida, the Servers will be housed in Madrid, Spain's Campus.
+The Business School will be open to any sort of suggestion that the student could make in order to

+upgrade the content and operations of the Master program in which he/she participates or has

+participated previously.